Fozeyasaid/Capston/README.md

     - Get data in my own data frame.
 	- Looking UpToDate data.
     - Getting my project topic based on my interest.
-    - found a lot of missing data especially in BMI table.
+    - Found fragmented data.

 Conclusion
-    My analysis reveals a positive correlation between healthy life expectancy and GDP per capita, indicating a potential contribution of economic development to improved health care and overall well-being.
+  In summary, my analysis shows a positive correlation between healthy life expectancy and GDP per capita, suggesting that economic progress may to improve healthcare and overall well-being.
+However, the relationship between healthy life expectancy and BMI is more complex, and it is crucial of considering other factors.
-    However, the relationship between healthy life expectancy and BMI is nuanced.
-Recognizing the importance of considering BMI along with other factors is crucial for having a significant connection.
-Uncovering  variations in income groups, regions and outliers in a specific country underscores the necessity for targeted policies on global scale.
-Overall analysis provides valuable insights to the complex interplay between health outcomes, economic development and lifestyle factors across a diverse nation, emphasizing the need for nuanced and adaptable approaches to public health policies globally.
+  Examining differences in income groups, regions, and outliers within a specific country highlights the necessity for targeted global health policies.
+Overall, the analysis provides valuable insights into global healthy life expectancy and well-being.